ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 #### ii.
 Data cleaning

 Data cleaning process should be automatized with reproducible scripts.
-They need to run with some schedule, regularly + on huge new document upload.
-Question: is version control needed?
-We already have one in the system.
-How to deal with that?
+Script runs once for each new document that gets uploaded to the system and then for each new version of that document.

 **1. Markdown Documents:**
-- Links: do we need to save links?
-If yes, check that links within the document are not broken.
-Update or remove broken links.
-- Duplicate removal.
-Need to ensure that different versions of one document are not treated as duplicates despite being very similar.
+- Inter-document links (links that reference another part of the same document or another document in the system): enrich such links with aliases before using them for RAG purposes, i.e. add a descriptive label or name to the link that makes it more meaningful.
+This helps RAG to understand the context and content of the link.
+Example: "Section 2" -> "Section 2: Data Cleaning Procedures"
+- Plain URLs (links to external web resources): don't modify, keep them as-is for LLM consumption.
 - Table of Contents (ToC): Generate or validate the presence of a ToC for documents longer than 10 pages.
-Tools like Pandoc or custom scripts can automate this.
-- Extract and clean the text from Markdown files, removing any Markdown syntax.

 **2. Scanned/Image Documents:**
 - Enhance the quality of scans (e.g., adjusting brightness/contrast, removing noise).
-- Optical Character Recognition (OCR) for scans.
-Is it necessary?
-If yes, convert scans into text with OCR (Tesseract).
+- Perform Optical Character Recognition (OCR) for scans.
+Store both initial scan and its recognized content.

-- Duplicate removal
+We don't perform duplicate removal neither for markdown nor for images.scans, considering that if the client uploaded several duplicating documents, he has the reason to do this, and this is as it should be.

 Cleaned documents and images should be stored separately from the original files in a `cleaned_data` directory.
 This ensures keeping the original versions for reference and debugging.